ericg2/nsp/README.md

 # Other Features
 There are many other features available than what was specified above as well to try out.
 You can check it out by looking at the JavaDoc or browing through the code!
+You can find the documentatin either in the `docs` folder, or at my website: https://houseofkraft.github.io/nsp/docs/

 ### Android Support
 This may be able to easily be converted to Android with none to very little modification, but no support is